struct78/iot-pool-temperature-sensor/README.md

 1) How warm is warm enough for everyone?
 2) How cold does the pool get in winter?
-3) Why are you still asking me to check the pool?
-Just look at the app!
+3) Why are you asking me?
+Check the app!

+## How to install
+The first step is to clone this repository, and update `config.json` with the domain name you want to use.
+Sorry, you can't use `canwegointhepool.com`, it's already taken!

-## AWS Infrastructure
+## Infrastructure
-The sensor is backed by AWS, which collects temperature readings and serves the web app.
+The sensor is backed by AWS, which collects temperature readings in a database and serves the web app.
 The CDK project includes:

-- Route 53 hosted zones
+- Route 53
-- Cloudfront distribution
+- Cloudfront
-- S3 bucket
+- S3
-- API Gateway w/ read & write Lambda integrations
+- API Gateway w/ Lambda integrations (including API key for the write endpoint)
 - RDS w/ MySQL
+- Multi-AZ VPC

 To install dependencies:
 ```bash